kospex/kospex/docs/metrics.md

 ## Introduction

+Here are some commons questions people are about their code and repositories:
-A lot of people ask "what does good look like?", is my code base health? is it secure?
+- "what does good look like?"
+- "is my code base healthy?"
+- "is it secure?"
+- "is it maintained?"

-Here's are some indicators that measurable:
+Here's are some indicators that are easily measurable:
 - Date of last commit
 - Age of dependency files (e.g. how long since they've been updated)
-- Commits in the last 90 days (what we call 'Active')
+- Commits in the last 90 days (what we call 'Active' for a repo)
+- Number of branches (which may still be app and team dependent)

 When looking at dependency file, we can also provide more granular indications.
 For example, for each depepdency we can also identify: